dsmrreader/dsmr-reader/README.md

 `mkdir ~/.virtualenvs`

 Create a new virtualenv, we usually use the same name for it as the application or project.
-It's important to specify python3 as the default intepreter:
+Note that it's important to specify python3 as the default intepreter:

 `virtualenv ~/.virtualenvs/dsmrreader --no-site-packages --python python3`

 Now 'activate' the environment.
-It effectively points all aliases for software installed in the virtualenv to the binaries inside the virtualenv.
-I.e. the Python binary inside `/usr/bin/python` won't be used when the virtualenv is activated, but `/home/dsmr/.virtualenvs/dsmrreader/bin/python` instead will.
+It effectively direct all aliases for software installed in the virtualenv to the binaries inside the virtualenv.
+I.e. the Python binary inside `/usr/bin/python` won't be used when the virtualenv is activated, but `/home/dsmr/.virtualenvs/dsmrreader/bin/python` will be instead.

-Activate & cd to project:
+Activate virtualenv & cd to project:

 ```
 source ~/.virtualenvs/dsmrreader/bin/activate